jkulbe-msft/MTTCoHack-Arc/README.md

-# MTT CoHack Challenge: Azure Arc
+# MTT CoHack Challenge: Managing an on-prem datacenter from the cloud using Azure Arc

 ## Introduction